keshavim/Pineapple/README.md

 # Pineapple

+curently desiding to suport linux only. any cross platform stuff will come later. also will add a better way to handle libraries

 You will need some other dependences for nanodbc.
 Ill list them later

 this is also only tested on linux.

 currently use build.py to make build files.
 --vs2022 (windows default)